Chocobozzz/PeerTube/support/doc/plugins/guide.md

 peertube-cli auth add -u 'https://peertube.example.com' -U 'root' --password 'test'
 ```

-Then, you can install your local plugin/theme by running:
+Then, you can install your local plugin/theme.
+The `--path` option is the local path on the PeerTube instance.
+If the PeerTube instance is running on another server/computer, you must copy your plugin directory there.

 ```sh
 peertube-cli plugins install --path /your/absolute/plugin-or-theme/path